-1) Find whether it is true for $n > 3$ that each matrix in $\cal{M}$ having narrowed spectrum is a singular point.
+1) For \ $n > 3$, \ is it true that each matrix in $\cal{M}$ having narrowed spectrum is a singular point?

-2) For \ $n = 4$, \ find minimal-degree equations for $\cal{M}$ (the algorithm given below is rather expensive in computation for $n > 3$).

-3) The structure of the surface $\cal{M}$ depends mainly on the structure of an orbit $O(A,n)$ for a matrix $A$ of maximal spectrum in $\cal{M}$.
-Similarly as for $n = 3$, it would have sense to find for $n = 4, 5$ \ some global description for $O(A,n)$, more definite than the one that we give in the sequel.
+2) The structure of $\cal{M}$ depends mainly on the structure of an orbit $\Orbit(A,n)$ for $A \in \cal{M}$.
+Similarly as for $n = 3$, it would have sense to find for $n = 4, 5$ \ some global description for $\Orbit(A,n)$, more definite than the one given in the sequel.